WaterMApp/AndroidApp/README.md

 ### Abstract

+WaterMApp is an Android App that collects data about the positions of the fountains worldwide and a cheap monitoring system to get the quality of the water.<br>
 WaterMApp is Internet of Things group-project for Pervasive Systems course - Spring 2018 at "Sapienza Università di Roma".
-The idea is to create an Android App that collects data about the positions of the fountains worldwide and a cheap monitoring system to get the quality of the water.

 # Project